-Those who participated in the community conversations indicated they were generally pleased with the program offerings that currently exist through Serving Older Adults, the agency contracted through the County to operate the centers.
+Those who participated in the community conversations indicated they were generally pleased with the program offerings that currently exist through Serving Older Adults, the agency contracted through the Department on Aging to operate the centers.
 There were many suggestions for attracting new participants which generally focused on relatively simple marketing strategies.